For Community, By Community

 Languages Spoken: English and Punjabi

-Phoebe is passionate about Autism Spectrum Disorder, ADHD and other disabilities, 2SLGBTQ+ identities, mental health, sexual health, and relationships and communication.
-In their spare time, Phoebe can be found reading, playing board games, or exploring nature (i.e., looking for slugs, mushrooms, and cool plants and bugs).
+Phoebe is passionate about neurodivergence, 2SLGBTQIA+ identities, mental health, sexual health, and relationships.
+In their spare time, Phoebe can be found spending time with friends, reading, playing board games, or exploring nature (i.e., looking for slugs, mushrooms, birds, and cool plants and bugs).

 Counsellor